ismillik/innovare-ISM/README.md

 The homepage redirects to /dashboard.

-The header component _Header.js_ is purely for show.
-The user and notification information will be connected to a logged in user, once that functionality is built out.
+The header component _Header.js_ is currently for display only.
+The user and notifications information will be connected to a logged in user once that functionality is built out.

 The views for the milestone list, single view, create, and edit components are only somewhat styled.
 I chose to focus more on functionality and offer enough styling to get an impression of where these components might wind up, once a designer gives it their touch.